ImNotDarren/PAFEventsDetection/README.md

 **Model Evaluation and Selection:**

-The data was split into 80/20 train vs. holdout.
+The data was split into 80/20 train vs. holdout (Considering my laptop's performance, I  only used 1/4 of the training set which is 250 recordings to train the model).
 All scores reported was proceeded on validation and test set.
 In the original challenge, it allows the algorithm to predict AF two heartbeat earlier and two heartbeat later.
 However, in this case, there isn't any tolerance.

 **Final scores:**

 - Accuracy on validation set: 0.953
 - Loss on validation set: 0.193

+- Accuracy on test set: 0.953
+- Loss on test set: 0.128

 ## <a name="link-part-5">Tools</a>